 Ooma Office offers various capabilities offered by traditional IP PBX solutions.
-The solution also provides users features that are specifically tailored to the needs of small businesses like the Ooma Linx remote phone jack uses wireless technology to allow businesses to set up extensions at different places in the office.
-This feature suits businesses such as coffee shops and dry cleaners.
+The solution also provides features that are specifically tailored to the needs of small businesses like the Ooma Linx remote phone jack which uses wireless technology to allow businesses to set up extensions at different places in the office.
+This feature is suitable for businesses such as coffee shops and dry cleaners.